eellak/gsoc17-donationbox/Database/README.md

 `QUIT`

+Finally, move the [index.php](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php) and [config.php](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php) to your current Apache2 [document root](https://httpd.apache.org/docs/2.4/mod/core.html#documentroot) directory.
+For example, in my case i moved them to the default Apache2 documentRoot directory on the Ubunyu GNU/Linux ( `/var/www/` ) :
+`mv index.php config.php /var/www/`

-If you have the corresponding credentials and the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php) the [index.php](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php) page will work properly.
+If you have the corresponding credentials and in the [configuration file](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/config.php), the [index.php](https://github.com/eellak/gsoc17-donationbox/blob/master/Database/index.php) page will work properly.
+It remains only to try them from the WordPress page.

 ____
 #### The users of donation boxes.